isomerpages/nlb-mobile-guide/get-started-with/6-HyRead.md

 		<input type="radio" name="acc" id="acc3">
 		<label for="acc3">How many eBooks and eMagazines can I borrow?</label>
 <div class="acc-body">
   <p>You can borrow a total of 16 eBooks and 16 eMagazines.
-Your HyRead loan quotas are <b>independent</b> of all other loan quotas (e.g. physical items at the libraries, Libby or OverDrive eBooks, Apabi and iRead - formerly known as Airitibooks).</p>
+Your HyRead loan quotas are <b>independent</b> of all other loan quotas (e.g. physical items at the libraries, Libby or OverDrive eBooks.</p>
 </div>
 </div>